Covid-19 coronavirus: QE Explainer - Reserve Bank move signals new era for NZ economy

 In addition, financial conditions have tightened unnecessarily over the past week, it said.

-That was reducing the impact of the low OCR and negatively effecting the RBNZ's mandated targets for inflation and unemployment.
+That was reducing the impact of the low OCR and negatively affecting the RBNZ's mandated targets for inflation and unemployment.

 "With massive synchronised fiscal expansion occurring across the globe, the funding task was always going to be too much for global bond markets to bear, and QE is the only way out," ANZ's Croy said.

-"The upshot is the upshot is that the RBNZ will absorb the new bond issuance required to fund the Government's increased spending plus some.
+"The upshot is that the RBNZ will absorb the new bond issuance required to fund the Government's increased spending plus some.

 "And it will be done via the secondary market (rather than buying bonds directly from the Treasury), which should keep the market functioning properly."

-"At around 10 per cent of annual GDP, the program is similar in size to the quantitative easing programs that other countries announced during the Global Financial Crisis, which were effective in bringing longer-term interest rates down," said Westpac chief economist Dominick Stephens.
+"At around 10 per cent of annual GDP, the programme is similar in size to the quantitative easing programmes that other countries announced during the Global Financial Crisis, which were effective in bringing longer-term interest rates down," said Westpac chief economist Dominick Stephens.

 The Reserve Bank warned that employment and inflation are expected to fall relative to their targets in the near term.